-Using the Vehicle Application List on the CD-ROM, identify the required interface cable for the vehicle system to be tested.
+Using the Vehicle Application List on the download page of the web site www.trwaftermarket.com/easycheck, identify the required interface cable for the vehicle system to be tested.
 Connect the cable to the service tool and secure the fixing screws.